Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 10

-Unscrew the upper strut nut:
+Unscrew the upper strut nut :

 • Unscrew the nut (5th photo).

-If, as on our Twingo, the shock absorber rod is oxidized, do not hesitate to spray penetrating oil before starting the disassembly.
+If, as on our Twingo, the shock rod is oxidized, do not hesitate to spray penetrating oil before starting the disassembly.

-If, as on our Twingo, the shock absorber rod is oxidized, do not hesitate to spray penetrating oil before starting the disassembly.
+If, as on our Twingo, the shock rod is oxidized, do not hesitate to spray penetrating oil before starting the disassembly.

-Twingo 2 front shock absorber cup
+Twingo 2 front strut upper mount

 Unscrew the upper front shock absorber nut on Twingo 2